Holzland Becker GbmH

 The Challenge: Shopware 5 Was Becoming a Liability

-Before collaborating with Kiwee, the client was operating on Shopware 5, with limited flexibility for a modern storefront experience and growing constraints for maintainability and future enhancements.
+Before collaborating with Kiwee, Holzland Becker was operating on Shopware 5, with limited flexibility for a modern storefront experience and growing constraints for maintainability and future enhancements.
 Together, we migrated the platform to Shopware 6 and used this as the foundation for a long-term architecture that supports faster storefront iteration, a cleaner separation between backend and frontend, and a scalable path for operating multiple shops with a consistent customer experience.

 Why staying on Shopware 5 was no longer viable

+• Operational overhead of manual infrastructure.
 Every deployment required manual intervention.
 Updates were time-consuming, error-prone, and slowed the team's ability to ship improvements.

 Together, these factors created growing pressure to modernize not just the platform, but the entire approach to infrastructure, deployment, and storefront management.